 How to Get Help for a Child

 To help a child who you suspect is experiencing depression, contact their pediatrician or schedule an evaluation with a treatment center.
 Identifying depression in children and teens can be misleading, so it is best to leave this to the professionals.
+Parents can help by pointing out their concerns to the child and emphasizing the benefits of treatment.
+Avoid assigning guilt and blame or expressing disappointment about the situation.
+Instead, establish a care team to fight against depression.

-Major Depressive Disorder vs. Bipolar Disorder, ADHD, & Substance Use Disorders
+Major Depressive Disorder Vs. Bipolar Disorder, ADHD, & Substance Use Disorders

 Accurate diagnosis is essential to adequately treat clinical depression, but several conditions are easily confused with the disorder.